FarmBot-Docs/farmbot-express/v1.1/assembly/supporting-infrastructure/building-a-fixed-raised-bed.md

 If desired, stain the wood or apply a protective coating of your choice.

-# Step 4: Postion the posts
+# Step 4: Position the posts

 Place all of the **posts** in the holes.
 The top of the posts should be positioned 300mm above the ground.